 Why Dieting Is A Bad Idea to Reduce Weight

-Dieting routinely is a bad idea if you want to lose weight.
+Dieting routinely is a bad idea if you want to reduce weight.
 In doing so, the brain interprets the diets as famines and stores fat.
 The best thing for weight loss is to take it steady.

 According to a new research, repeated dieting is bad for you.
 Instead of helping you slim down, it may lead to weight gain because the brain interprets the diets as short famines and urges the person to store more fat for future shortages.

 The finding may explain why people who try low-calorie diets often overeat when not dieting and so do not keep the weight off.
 By contrast, people who do not diet would learn that food supplies are reliable and they do not need to store so much fat, the study said.